kaist-silab/devformer/README.md

 </div>

-This repository contains the benchmark for the decoupling capacitor placement problem (DPP) and the accompanying paper "DevFormer: A Symmetric Transformer for Context-Aware Device Placement".
+This repository contains the benchmark for the decoupling capacitor placement problem (DPP) and the accompanying paper "DevFormer: A Symmetric Transformer for Context-Aware Device Placement", accepted at ICML 2023.
 The benchmark is designed to evaluate the performance of the proposed DevFormer architecture and to facilitate future research in hardware design optimization.

 ## Setup